Entries Tagged as 'Social Commentary'

 The Inspiring Silver Project

 Last Tuesday afternoon my friend Stacey sent out an email to all of her friends introducing the Silver Project.
 Stacey created a holiday gift, a very cool calendar (.pdf file), to raise money for the Gift of Life Bone Marrow Foundation.
-It’s a charity for which she has a strong personal connection. [...]
+It’s a charity for which she has a strong personal connection.
+Stacey did this [...]

 Wednesday, February 4th, 2009